-OUR ASK Funding to advance sustainable mobility and active transportation in downtown Brampton to complement the Riverwalk project.

-Funding opportunities to complete feasibility studies and implementation of stormwater management systems, and to support Eco Park concepts and open space and public realm improvements.
+OUR Ask Funding for the Riverwalk project in downtown Brampton to advance sustainable mobility and active transportation components.
+To complete feasibility studies and implementation of stormwater management systems, and to support Eco Park concepts and open space and public realm improvements.